avitalzik/flock/README.md

 # Flock Simulation!

-Clojurescript implemtation of a flock behavior.
+Clojurescript implemtation of a flock behavior

-## Usage:
+## Usage
 See it in action

 To run it localy